Killah (song)

 "Killah" is a song by American singer and songwriter Lady Gaga featuring French musician Gesaffelstein, included in her studio album Mayhem (2025).
 It was written and produced jointly by Gaga, Andrew Watt, Cirkut, and Gesaffelstein.
 The song is characterized by its electro-funk industrial sound, blending elements of alternative rock, dark techno, and synth-pop.

+"Killah" was positively received by music critics, who praised its experimental production and vocal performance while naming it a standout track on the album.
+Commercially, it charted in several countries upon the release of its parent album, including Canada, France, and the United States, as well as on the Billboard Global 200.
+In 2025–2026, Gaga sang "Killah" live at The Art of Personal Chaos concerts, including a Coachella set where Gesaffelstein joined her, as well as her Mayhem Ball tour shows.
+She also performed it on Saturday Night Live and at her one-off Mayhem Requiem concert.